 Hacker News commenters expressed skepticism about the practicality of the reconfigurable fuzzy logic transistor.
 Several questioned the claimed benefits, particularly regarding power efficiency.
 One commenter pointed out that fuzzy logic usually requires more transistors than traditional logic, potentially negating any power savings.
 Others doubted the applicability of fuzzy logic to edge computing tasks in the first place, citing the prevalence of well-established and efficient algorithms for those applications.
 Some expressed interest in the technology, but emphasized the need for more concrete results beyond simulations.
 The overall sentiment was cautious optimism tempered by a demand for further evidence to support the claims.

-The Hacker News post titled "MIT 6.5950 Secure Hardware Design – An open-source course on hardware attacks" has generated several comments discussing the MIT course and related topics.
+The Hacker News post titled "Brandon's Semiconductor Simulator" has generated a number of comments discussing various aspects of the simulator and related topics.